What is family violence?

 - constantly ringing or texting their partner

-This kind of family violence is any controlling behaviour that might restrict a partner or ex-partner’s access to money.
+This is when a person restricts their partner’s or ex-partner’s access to money.
 It includes a person:

 - not letting their partner work outside the home for pay